otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

 samples.
 Take advantage of the Stacks [manual](http://catchenlab.life.illinois.edu/stacks/manual/) as well as the specific [manual page for process_radtags](http://catchenlab.life.illinois.edu/stacks/manual/#procrad) on the Stacks website to find information         and examples.
 Do not run the commands you figure out just yet, but first follow through the points below:

    • Get back into your ```dataprep``` folder

    • It is time to load the ```stacks``` module to be able to access the ```process_radtags``` command.
 Find it, load it.

    • You will need to specify the set of barcodes used in the construction of the RAD library.
         Remember, each P1 adaptor in RAD has a particular DNA sequence (an inline barcode) that gets sequenced first, allowing data to be associated with samples such as individuals or populations.

-    • Enter the following barcodes into a file called lane1_barcodes.txt in your working directory.
-Make sure you enter them in the [right format](http://catchenlab.life.illinois.edu/stacks/manual/#specbc).
+   • Enter the following barcodes into a file called lane1_barcodes.txt in your dataprep directory (*Hint:* `nano`).
-        Assign a sample name for each barcode below.
-Normally, these sample names would correspond to the individuals used in a particular experiment, but for this exercise, we could name the samples in a simple way, say indv_01, indv_02, etc.

             AAACGG AACGTT AACTGA AAGACG
             AAGCTA AATGAG ACAAGA ACAGCG
             ACATAC ACCATG ACCCCC ACTCTT
             ACTGGC AGCCAT AGCGCA

+   Make sure you enter them in the [right format](http://catchenlab.life.illinois.edu/stacks/manual/#specbc) (e.g. one per line)
+        Assign a sample name for each barcode.
+Normally, these sample names would correspond to the individuals used in a particular experiment (e.g. individual ID etc), but for this exercise, we will name the samples in a simple way, say indv_01, indv_02, etc. e.g.

+        AAACGG       indiv_01
+        AACGTT       indiv_02

-    • Copy the remaining barcodes for this lane of samples from ```                        /nesi/project/nesi02659/source_data/clean/lane1_barcodes.txt```
+   • Append the remaining barcodes for this lane of samples from `/nesi/project/nesi02659/source_data/clean/lane1_barcodes.txt` (*Hint:* `cat` and `>>`)

-    • Based on the barcode file, how many samples were multiplexed together in this RAD library?
-(Hint: count the lines.)
+   • Based on the barcode file, how many samples were multiplexed together in this RAD library? (*Hint:* count the lines.)

    • You will need to specify the restriction enzyme used to construct the library (SbfI), the directory of input files (the ```lane1``` directory), the list of barcodes, the output directory (```samples```), and specify that process_radtags ```clean, discard, and rescue reads.```

    • You should now be able to run the command from the ```dataprep``` directory.
 It will take a couple of minutes to run.

    • The process_radtags program will write a log file into the output directory.
 Have a look in there.
         Examine the log and answer the following questions:

     -   How many reads were retained?